#435: PyPI Security Transcript

 17:54 Like AWS and others.

-17:56 But there's tons of companies that have things that support their product and they're at least their developers work with and having a way to make them feel more at home on PyPI I think is a good idea.
+17:56 But there's tons of companies that have things that support their product and at least their developers work with.

-18:09 Beyond what lots of organizations may do is, you know, have some of their in-house engineers contribute to PyPI.org to the warehouse code base.
+18:09 Beyond what lots of organizations may do is, you know, have some of their in-house engineers contribute to PyPI.org, to the warehouse code base.

 18:19 It's open source.